-- A. Applicants from high schools not accredited by the state. - B. Applicants from accredited high schools who did not meet the college preparatory core curriculum. - C. GED and home-schooled applicants scoring 18 or less on the ACT composite. - D. Arkansas Act 1184: According to Arkansas ACT 1184 of 2011, a first-time student with a high school diploma or GED who scores below 15 on the ACT or comparable exam or below a 62 on the COMPASS Reading exam will be admitted as a conditional-prep student.
+- A. Applicants from high schools not accredited by the state. - B. Applicants from accredited high schools who did not meet the college preparatory core curriculum. - C. GED and home-schooled applicants scoring 18 or less on the ACT composite (or similar test).